nuodb/nuodb-collector/README.md

 ## Installation

+These steps are for RedHat or CentOS.
+For other platforms, see [Telegraf Documentation](https://portal.influxdata.com/downloads/).

 ### 1) Install dependencies

+NuoDB Collector requires Python 2.7, which comes installed on most distributions.

+The instructions below use `pip` to install Python dependencies. `pip` can be installed on RedHat or CentOS as follows:

 ```
-pidof
-sysvinit-tools
-python2.7
-pip
+sudo yum install -y epel-release
+sudo yum install -y python-pip
 ```

 ### 2) Download and install `telegraf`

-These steps are for RedHat or CentOS.
-For other platforms, see [Telegraf Documentation](https://portal.influxdata.com/downloads/).

 ```
 wget https://dl.influxdata.com/telegraf/releases/telegraf-1.15.2-1.x86_64.rpm